AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/update-license-type-deployment.md

 discoiquuid: e4f31377-ccc9-4986-a3bf-ef2e83d12448
 ---

-# Update the license type for the deployment{#update-the-license-type-for-the-deployment}
+# Update the license type for the deployment {#update-the-license-type-for-the-deployment}

 As part of the AEM forms installation process, you used Configuration Manager to configure and deploy the AEM forms modules that you require.
 By default, those modules are configured with a 60-day evaluation license.
 Use the Change License page in administration console to change the license type for the deployment.
 The currently deployed modules are displayed on the Change License page.